 You should also bear in mind that you may be obliged to give paternity leave or shared parental leave (SPL).
 Employees who are eligible for SPL or shared parental pay may be able to take their leave in blocks, with periods of work in the middle.
-We’ll be providing documents to help you build these policies in the coming weeks.

 It’s important to remember that you cannot discriminate on the basis of gender when it comes to parental leave or pay.
 For example, it’s likely to be unlawful to offer larger sums in maternity pay than in shared parental pay.